John Major

-After Blair became prime minister, Major served as Leader of the Opposition while the leadership election to replace him took place, won by William Hague.
-Major remained in the House of Commons as a backbencher, regularly attending and contributing in debates, until he stood down at the 2001 election, to focus on writing and his business, sporting and charity work.
+After Blair became prime minister, Major served as Leader of the Opposition during the leadership election to replace him, which was won by William Hague.
+Major remained in the House of Commons as a backbencher, regularly attending and contributing to debates, until he stood down at the 2001 election to focus on writing and his business, sporting and charity work.
 Major has maintained a low profile, occasionally making political interventions.
 He supported the unsuccessful Britain Stronger in Europe campaign for the UK to remain in the European Union, and has often criticised Brexit since the 2016 referendum.
 Major was appointed a Knight Companion of the Order of the Garter (KG) in 2005 for services to politics and charity, and became a member of the Order of the Companions of Honour in 1999 for his work on the Northern Ireland peace process.
-Though public favourability of Major has improved since he left office, his premiership is viewed as average in historical rankings and public opinion of British prime ministers.
-As of 2025, he is the oldest living former British prime minister.
+Major's premiership has generally ranked near the middle of later survey tables: in a 2021 survey of historians and political scientists it placed joint seventh among fourteen completed post-war premierships, while a public Ipsos survey that year placed Major sixth by the proportion saying he had done a good job.
+Since Thatcher's death in 2013, he has been the oldest living former British prime minister.